MajdImar/learning-journal/README.md

 # learning-journal
-#this is a summary about markdowning
+#this is a summary about markdown